davidrackerby/davidrackerby/README.md

   - Web applications - FullStackOpen + MDN Web Docs are two amazing resources to reference when learning to build web apps
   - Machine Learning - Read Machine Learning with PyTorch and Scikit-Learn for a good combination of theory and practice

 I also love teaching!
-With 5+ years of teaching experience, I've helped many of my students, peers, and colleagues grasp hard topics in programming, data structures, algorithms, math, and chemistry.
+With 5+ years of teaching experience, I've helped many of my students, peers, and colleagues grasp challenging topics in programming, data structures, algorithms, math, and chemistry.

-Message me on LinkedIn for business inquiries!
+Message me on LinkedIn for business inquiries.